The Neuroscience of Love: Why Your Heart Hurts

 A radiant heart encircled by butterflies captures the emotional depth, vulnerability, and transformative power of intimate bonds, offering a symbolic visual that reflects the core themes explored in the neuroscience of love.

-The Neuroscience of Love: Your Brain Treats Love Like Survival
+The Neuroscience of Love: Your Brain Perceives Love As Survival

-But the same circuits that light up with pleasure also light up with pain when connection feels at risk.
-Brain regions that track physical pain are involved in the neuroscience of love as well.
-That means rejection, silence, and emotional distance are not just ideas.
-Your brain literally registers them as a type of pain signal.
+But the same circuits that light up with pleasure also light up with pain when connection is at risk.
+Brain regions that track physical painthat track physical pain are involved in the neuroscience of love as well.
+An fMRI study of recently rejected participants found that the dorsal anterior cingulate cortex and anterior insula activated during relational exclusion in patterns indistinguishable from physical injury responses (Kross and Berman, 2011).
+Rejection, silence, and emotional distance are not just ideas.
+Your neural network literally registers them as a type of pain signal.
 This is why your chest tightens when a message is ignored or a partner turns away in bed.
-The neuroscience of love shows that your body is treating that moment as a threat to your bond and therefore to your safety.
+The neuroscience of love shows that your body is registering that moment as a threat to your bond and therefore to your safety.

 Once you understand that the neuroscience of love links attachment and survival, your reactions stop looking weak or irrational.
-They start looking like what they really are: your brain doing its best to keep you connected to someone it has decided is essential.
+They start looking like what they really are: your neural architecture doing its best to keep you connected to someone it has decided is essential.

 A smiling woman in an office looks at her phone with affection, capturing the emotional anticipation reflected in the neuroscience of love.